-From here you can build up the strength to do a one legged squat – keep one leg grounded while the other in extended out in front of you.
+From here you can build up the strength to do a one-legged squat – keep one leg grounded while the other is extended out in front of you.

 As you age, a key focus point should always be your shoulder joints and upper back.